FaDrYL/My-Pages/content/posts/Resume.md

 |:---------------------|--------------------------------------:|
 | Individual developer | [FaDrYL / EventShuttle (GitHub)](https://github.com/FaDrYL/EventShuttle) |

-- As a self-implemented and simplified EventBus with abilities of event subscribe and distribution.
+- As a self-implemented and simplified EventBus with abilities of event subscribe and distribution, with supports of multiprocessing distribution.
 - Uses KSP (Kotlin Symbolic Processing) for the annotation processor, which allowed of use annotation to register the event subscriber, for function/method.
 - Supported custom subscription channel, that provides the feasibility of adding general business logic around the trigger of subscriber. e.g. using a custom channel to add performance tracing for some specific subscribers.
 - Supported async subscription.
 Uses thread pool to distribute the event to subscribers who registered as async, other than get the event in the same thread (serial).
+- Supported multiprocessing (Apps) event distribution, that uses AIDL and Binder to communicate.
+The App side can choose a specific strategy for the implementation. p.s.
+The current impl is similar to Mesh Architecture in WebRTC.

 | WebSaver  |       Android App · 2020 |